rawgraphs/rawgraphs-app/README.md

 Documentation and FAQs about how to use RAW can be found on the [official website](http://raw.densitydesign.org).
 Development guide will be available soon on the Wiki of this repository.
 Sorry for this.

-##Available Charts
+##Charts

 Information about the available charts can be found on the [wiki](https://github.com/densitydesign/raw/wiki/Available-Charts).
+Adding new charts is very easy in RAW, see how [here](https://github.com/densitydesign/raw/wiki/Adding-New-Charts)!

 If you have any suggestion or request about new layouts to include, please let us know!
 If you have already created new charts and you would like to see them included into Raw, please send us a [pull request](https://github.com/densitydesign/raw/pulls).